 There is no commitment to fielding such systems yet.
 Congress is a bit nervous about ICBMs and SLBMs armed with conventional warheads, since a launch might be misinterpreted as a nuclear strike.
 However, the likelihood of performing a launch of more than one such missile at a time is very slight, and advocates believe that schemes can be set up to ensure that those who might worry about such a launch, such as the Russians, get proper notification.
 Besides, much the same concern exists over "quick response" satellite launches, and the Air Force is working hard to making them a reality.

 Neither the Air Force or Navy scheme provides a "hard target" capability, with penetrating warheads that could destroy caves or deeply-buried bunkers.
 Plans are being drawn up for a next-generation global strike capability that could perform such attacks.BACK_TO_TOP

 * PERSONAL SUPERCOMPUTERS?
 Modern personal computers have a massive jump in capability from the days of the Apple II.
-According to an article on MIT TECHNOLOGY REVIEW Online ("The Promise Of Personal Supercomputers" by Kate Greene), future personal computers may well be an even greater jump ahead of the personal computers of today -- if they can be made to work.
+According to an article on MIT TECHNOLOGYREVIEW.com ("The Promise Of Personal Supercomputers" by Kate Greene), future personal computers may well be an even greater jump ahead of the personal computers of today -- if they can be made to work.